Joe Veleno

-Joseph Veleno (born January 13, 2000) is a Canadian professional ice hockey centre for the Montreal Canadiens of the National Hockey League (NHL).
+Joseph Veleno (born January 13, 2000) is a Canadian professional ice hockey player who is a centre for the New York Rangers of the National Hockey League (NHL).
 He was selected in the first round, 30th overall, by the Detroit Red Wings in the 2018 NHL entry draft.
-Veleno has also previously played for the Chicago Blackhawks.
+Veleno has also previously played for the Chicago Blackhawks and Montreal Canadiens.

 Playing career

 Junior

 In June 2015, Veleno became the first minor midget player from Quebec to be granted exceptional player status allowing him to play major junior as a 15-year-old, which led to him being selected first overall in that year's Quebec Major Junior Hockey League (QMJHL) draft by the Saint John Sea Dogs.
-With this, he would become the fifth player to be granted exceptional status, following: John Tavares, Aaron Ekblad, Connor McDavid, and Sean Day respectively.
+With this, he would become the fifth player in the history of the Canadian Hockey League (CHL) to be granted exceptional status, following: John Tavares, Aaron Ekblad, Connor McDavid, and Sean Day respectively.

 On December 8, 2017, it was announced that Veleno had been traded to the Drummondville Voltigeurs in exchange for three future first-round and two second-round QMJHL draft selections.
 Collectively, he produced 79 points in 64 games played between Saint John and Drummondville over the course of the 2017–18 QMJHL season.

 Veleno was selected with the penultimate pick of the first round (30th overall) by the Detroit Red Wings in the 2018 NHL entry draft.
 During the ensuing 2018–19 QMJHL season, he registered 42 goals and 62 assists for a total of 104 points, helping the Voltigeurs reach the semi-finals of the QMJHL playoffs adding a further eight goals and nine assists across 16 postseason games.